-Clause 4.6 - Contamination and Comment remediation to be considered in determining development application (1) A consent authority must not consent to t he carrying out of any development on land unless: (a) it has considered whether the land is The land has contaminated soils as reports submitted contaminated, and by the applicant identify. (b) if the land is contaminated, it is satisfied The RAP was submitted as part of this application.
-The that the land is suitable in its contaminated land is considered suitable for its proposed use, subject state (or will be suitable, after remediation) to remediation works carried out in accordance with the contamination assessment and RAP, and subject to for the purpose for which the development is conditions of consent, as recommended by Council's Tor the purpose for which the development is conditions of consent, as recommended by Council's proposed to be carried out, and Environmental Health Section. (c) if the land requires remediation to be Conditions of any consent shall require the remediation of the land as per recommendations in the submitted development is proposed to be carried out, it contamination assessment and RAP. is satisfied that the land will be remediated before the land is used for that purpose.
+Clause 4.6 - Contamination and Comment remediation to be considered in determining development application (1) A consent authority must not consent to the he carrying out of any development on land unless: (a) it has considered whether the land is contaminated, and The applicant submitted a review of the contamination status of the site through a review of the PSI which was submitted with a prior DA.
+The assessments were undertaken to establish whether the land was suitable for low density residential development from a contamination perspective.
+Both assessments were signed off as suitable for low residential development.
+Information has also been provided by way of updated aerial photographs in Rev 4 (September 2023) that the condition of the land is similar to that found during the previous investigations undertaken in 2021 and 2022 and reported above. (b) if the land is contaminated, it is satisfied Council's Environmental Health Section reviewed the that the land is suitable in its contaminated contamination reporting and were satisfied with the state (or will be suitable, after remediation) findings of the PSI and review of the PSI.
+Council's for the purpose for which the development is nt is Section concur with the findings and deem that the site proposed to be carried out, and is suitable for the proposed commercial development, subject to an unexpected finds protocol when civil works occur due to the presence of extensive vegetation during previous investigations. (c) if the land requires remediation to be As above, remediation is not required and an made suitable for the purpose for which the unexpected finds protocol will be required during the development is proposed to be carried out, it civil works and suitable conditions of consent wi is satisfied that the land will be remediated imposed. before the land is used for that purpose.